Rough Night: Plot

 The friends purchase a burner phone to call Blair's lawyer uncle.
-After telling them they moved the body, he tells them they could face up to fifteen years in prison unless no body is found.
-They decide to dispose of the body, throwing it into the ocean.
+After telling them they moved the body, he tells them they could face up to fifteen years in prison unless the body is never found.
+Pippa volunteers to pilot a jet ski out to the ocean and dump the body.
 After doing so, they think the neighbors' security camera caught them on tape, and send Blair to seduce them for the footage, only to discover the cameras don't work after she has slept with them.
 By this point, the body has washed up back on the shore and they must come up with a new plan to dispose of it.

-A police officer knocks on their door and Frankie knocks him out after he gropes her, only for them to realize he was the stripper they had hired, leaving them to wonder who was killed.
-They try to dispose of the body again, with the stripper's car, only to return defeated after a car accident.
-Then when Alice finds out Jess invited Frankie and Blair to a bridal shower over her, Jess berates her for her obsessive clinginess and storms off to prepare for the consequences.
+A uniformed police officer knocks on their door and Frankie knocks him out after he gropes her, only for them to realize he was the stripper they had hired, leaving them to wonder who was killed.
+They try to dispose of the body again after stealing the stripper's car, only to return defeated after a car crash.
+Then, when Alice finds out Jess invited Frankie and Blair to a bridal shower over her, Jess berates her for her obsessive clinginess and storms off to prepare for the consequences.

-At this point, two police officers arrive and tell the women they are not in trouble as the man they killed was a violent criminal who had been on the run from the police.
-As they interrogate the women Pippa realizes that the "police" are actually accomplices of the man killed.
-Realizing they are caught, the men tie up the women and the now-awakened stripper and threaten to shoot them.
+At this point, two plainclothes police officers arrive and tell the women they are not in trouble as the man they killed was a violent criminal who had been on the run from the police.
+As they interrogate the women Pippa realizes that the "police" are actually accomplices of the dead man, who had double-crossed them during a heist of valuable diamonds.
+The thieves realize that they have been caught and tie their captives up, threatening to shoot them.

 Jess meanwhile has missed most of the drama due to being upstairs taking a shower in preparation for her mugshot.
 Realizing what has happened, she subdues one of the captors using hairspray and handcuffs and fights off the other one as he prepares to kill Blair.
-After Alice shoots the second captor, the first reappears, having removed the toy handcuffs, only to be run over by Peter, high on the drugs he took to keep him awake on his roadtrip to Miami.
+After Alice shoots the second captor, the first escapes but is run over and killed by Peter, high on the drugs he took to keep him awake on his road trip to Miami.

 Jess reaffirms that she wants to marry Peter and they do it that weekend at a foam party with their friends.
+The girls have been pardoned for their act in ridding the thieves.
+Jess wins her campaign.
 Frankie and Blair reunite as a couple and Alice hooks up with Scotty, the police officer stripper from the bachelorette party.

 In a mid-credits scene, Pippa sings lyrics that allude to the evening, and after the credits Alice finds the thief's stolen diamonds that had been stashed in a box of naughty pasta from the bachelorette party.